Shard polytopes: Type combinatorics and geometry

 \subsection{Type~$B$ quotient fans and shards}

-As in \cref{subsec:quotientFanQuotientopes,subsec:shards}, we now consider the fans defined by lattice congruences of the type~$B$ weak order and their walls.
+As in \cref{subsec:quotientFanQuotientopes,subsec:shards}, we now consider the fans defined by lattice congruences of the weak order on~$\fB_n$ and their walls.
 We use again the theory of shards~\cite{Reading-PosetRegionsChapter} that we specialize here explicitly in type~$B$.

 Consider a $B$-arc~$\Barc \eqdef (-\arc, \arc)$ where~$\arc \eqdef (a, b, A, B)$.
 The \defn{shard}~$\shard(\Barc)$ is the cone

 where we use again the convenient convention that~$\b{x}_{-i} = -\b{x}_i$.
 In other words, the shard $\shard(\Barc)$ is (the projection to~$\R^n$ of) the intersection of~$\shard(\arc)$ with the centrally symmetric space~$\Bhyp$. \cref{fig:B2shards,fig:B3shards} illustrate the shards~$\Bshards_n$ when~$n = 2$ and~$n = 3$, labeled by the corresponding $B$-arcs.
 Note that the shards corresponding to the $B$-arcs whose representative $A$-arc has endpoints~$a$ and~$b$ cover the hyperplane~$\b{x}_a = \b{x}_b$.
 For instance, the shards of singular $B$-arcs with~$\arc \eqdef (a, -a, A, -A)$ cover the hyperplane~$\b{x}_a = 0$.
 We denote by~$\Bshards_n \eqdef \set{\shard(\Barc)}{\Barc \in \Barcs_n}$ the set of all shards of~$\HB_n$ and by~$\Bshards_{\Barcs} \eqdef \set{\shard(\Barc)}{\Barc \in \Barcs}$ the set of shards corresponding to a set~$\Barcs$ of~$B$-arcs.
 Note that ${|\Bshards_n| = |\Barcs_n| = 3^n-n-1}$, as can be seen by the combinatorial argument of \cref{prop:numberBarcs} or by the alternative geometric argument of \cref{lem:numberShards}.